wangc9/delivery-fee-calculator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This frontend is deployed on [Render](https://delivery-fee-calculator-cx83.onrender.com). **Note: The website is deployed using a free CPU thus it will take some time for the page to load!** However, you could still try it locally.
 There are two options to deploy the project locally.
-The recommended way of deployment is to use the Docker image provided in this project.
-However, it is also possible to try out the project without Docker.
+You can use the Docker image provided in this project.
+It is also possible to try out the project without Docker.
 This project follows the Test-driven Development ([TDD](http://www.butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)) practice.
 There are different types of tests in the project.
 Detailed instructions on how to run them are provided later.

 ### Prerequisites

 In order to run this project locally, Node.js is needed.
 Please have a look at the [official website](https://nodejs.org/en/download) and install the latest LTS version Node 20.
 The Docker file provided has Node configured.
-Therefore, if you choose to use Docker, you don't need to install Node locally to start the webpage.
-Instead, it is required that you have docker installed on your machine.
+Therefore, if you choose to use Docker, it is required that you have docker additionally installed on your machine.
 To install Docker, please have a look at the official installation guide at [Get Docker](https://docs.docker.com/get-docker/).

-However, please note that if you want to run the e2e tests provided in the project, you still need to install Node locally even if you want to use Docker.

 ### Installation